 1. Labels

 Slap your kid’s name on everything, from bottles to clothes.
-We love Mabel’s Labels, because they’re pre-printed with your child’s name, come in easy-to-use packs, and they stay put through hundreds of washings.
-Put a few waterproof labels on your little one’s bag, lunch bag, jacket and inside shoes.
+We love Mabel’s Labels because they’re pre-printed with your child’s name, come in easy-to-use packs, and stay put through hundreds of washings.
+Put waterproof labels on your child’s bag, lunch bag, jacket, and inside shoes.
 If your child has food allergies, order allergy labels, too.

 2. Bottles & Liquids